All steps completed - you're finished

 Example:

-An investor refinances a property with $500,000 in equity, securing a DSCR loan at 75% LTV.
-The cash-out proceeds ($375,000) are used as a down payment on two additional income-generating properties.
+An investor refinances a $500,000 property owned free and clear, securing a DSCR loan at 75% LTV.
+The cash-out proceeds ($375,000) are used as a down payment on three additional income-generating properties.

 Increase your DSCR ratio by: